Alejandro-CrzB/Financial-market-stress-simulation/README.md

 | Copper | Global Price of Copper | FRED | IMF (International Monetary Fund) |
 | Market Benchmark | S&P500 | Yahoo Finance | S&P Dow Jones Indices |

+The dates we will take into account for our historical financial data will be from January 1997 to September 2026.